rich-p-rich/coffee-and-honey-p5/README.md

 The Service model is linked to the Product model through a Many-to-Many relationship in a field called extra_services.
 This setup is important because it allows certain services to be offered only for specific products (e.g., coffee bean grinding should not appear on honey product detail pages).
 However, other services, like gift-wrapping, could be made available across multiple product categories.
 This approach is straightforward and supports both scalability and reusability as the product portfolio grows.

+# Product Management
+For this MVP, I thought it was enough to manage the creation, editing and deletion of products and services via the admin section using superuser access.
+I will add these credentials to my submission for the assessors.

 ## The Profile App
 **Recipient Address model:**